 Better for Hunting…

-As for hunting, a crossbow can give a child the additional arrow speed and power that they may lack with a traditional bow.
+As for hunting, a great crossbow can give a child the additional arrow speed and power that they may lack with a traditional bow.
 With a compound or recurve bow, a child must have a certain amount of strength to draw and hold the string back.
-However, there are plenty of mechanical advantages available through draw devices for crossbows such and rope and crank cockers.
+However, there are plenty of mechanical advantages available through draw devices for crossbows such and cocking rope and crank cockers.
 The average child can fire with significantly more power on a crossbow than they can on a conventional bow.

 For me, the only reason I use a crossbow is for hunting.
 It allows me to be more accurate and shoot with more power than I can with a conventional bow.
 However, it opens up an additional hunting season for me to harvest meat.
 I hunt to fill the freezer… period.
 For that purpose, a crossbow can greatly help.
 For target shooting, I prefer a firearm or a conventional bow.